-The two most important factors in every story are the characters and setting.
-The more real the setting becomes, the more real your world is.
-The more developed the character is, the more that character becomes a person that the reader can relate to.
-One way to do this is by using each of your five senses.
-A reader is no longer merely an observer, but they begin to feel like a part of your story.
-In order to be able to write using all five senses you need to become an observer of the world around you, be more specific rather than general, and avoid labels that aren't very descriptive.
+The two most essential factors in every story are the characters and the setting.
+The more real the setting becomes, the more real the story feels.
+A well-developed character creates a person to whom the reader relates.
+One way to do this is by using each of the five senses.
+A reader no longer merely observes, but begin to feel like a part of the story.
+Success in writing with all five senses starts by being an observer of the world around you, being more specific rather than general, and avoid labels that do not describe.

-In order to write about senses well, you need to become an observer of your atmosphere.
-For some writers this doesn't come naturally; therefore, carrying note cards to record notes about what you see, hear, smell, feel, and taste may help you become a better writer about the world around you.
-If you see a very pleasant place that would make a really neat setting for a potential story, then take out those note cards, write as descriptively as you can about the smells, the appearance, the sounds, and if you can make sure use taste and touch.
+To write about senses well, you need to become an observer of your atmosphere.
+For some writers, this doesn't come naturally; therefore, carrying note cards to record notes about what you see, hear, smell, feel, and taste may help you become a better writer about the world around you.
+If you see a charming place that would make an ideal setting for a potential story, then take out those note cards, write as descriptively as you can about the smells, the appearance, the sounds, and if you can make sure to use taste and touch.

-Have Good Writing Skills: Be Specific Not General
+3. Be Specific When Writing Not General

 Writing Tutorials: Description

-Avoid Labels that aren't Descriptive
+4. Avoid Labels that Aren't Descriptive

-© 2010 Angela Michelle
+© 2010 Angela Michelle Schultz